jyeon172/MachineLearning/README.md

     (Check Dataset: printStatistic)

-    3. Double For Loop for test below using scaled data and unscaled data: Model - scaling 3-1.
+    3. Compare the performance for each classificatoin model 3-1.
 Inner For Loop: Compare result with various test_ratio (0.1, 0.2, 0.3) 3-2.
 Outer For Loop: Compare result with 4 classification models: Model - DecisionTreeEntropy, DecisionTreeGini, LogisticRegression, SVM
           ∙ Use various of the model parameters and hyperparameters for each model: Model - gridSearch 3-3.
 Print accuracy and best hyperparameter of each case to compare: Model - printAcc ∙ Use various numbers k for k-fold cross validation for set best hyperparameters: Model - test

+      Repeat above process with 2 cases (scaled/unscaled data): Model - scaling

       So, "3 loop (test_ratio) x 4 loop (classification model) = 12 loop" for scaled/unscaled data each

 </details>